michalszynkiewicz/restize/README.md

 # Restize
-This is an attempt to provide a readable, easy to use java api to define restful interfaces.
+This is an attempt to provide a readable, easy to use java api to define restful interfaces, inspired by the Spray framework (now akka-http).

 It's written in pure Java on top of Undertow.

 Take a look at the tests for examples of usage.